MrEnder0/Grid9/README.md

 Note in between updates there may be other smaller changes.
 Also none of these are in any particular order.

 ### High priority
- - Add logging system for debugging errors and script information.
  - Allow while nesting

 ### Low priority